Current status: This service has ended

 South entrance (P3) stop location

-What to do here
+What to do and see

-A little further
+A little further down

 Information officers, outhouse, interpretation panels, lookout.
 No swimming and no dogs allowed.

 Pink Lake is the most exceptional lake in Gatineau Park.
-Due to Its meromictic properties (the bottom and top layers of water never mix), it is turquoise.
+Due to its meromictic properties (the bottom and top layers of water never mix), it is turquoise.
 The lake was named after the Pink family, who settled here in 1826.

 Pink Lake Lookout stop location

-What to do here
+What to do and see

 Take time to admire the stunning view of the lake from the accessible lookout and read the interpretive panels.
 Or, go down the stairs to follow the Pink Lake Trail, which circles the lake and offers several viewpoints near the water.

-A little further
+A little further down

 Although it is quite a walk, you can also access the Mackenzie King Estate via trails 35 and 15.
 If you have enough time, the cottages converted into museums, the historic ruins, and the flowering gardens are worth the trip.